Mrian07/Proyeksi/docs/api/apiv3/example/README.md

 ### Custom fields

 Especially setting values for custom field properties is helped by the work package form prior to creation.
-As the existence of custom field and their available values by their very nature is different between OpenProject instances, a client that is build to be of used in combination with multiple OpenProject instances cannot have a hard coded set of custom fields and custom field values.
+As the existence of custom field and their available values by their very nature is different between ProyeksiApp instances, a client that is build to be of used in combination with multiple ProyeksiApp instances cannot have a hard coded set of custom fields and custom field values.
 Additionally, the availability of custom fields depend on the `project` and the `type` of a work package resource.
 Custom fields can be configured to be available only for certain types and certain projects.

 The schema will list all available custom fields in the schema, with their name being provided in a human readable form and the available values being listed same as for `project`: